Unvaccinated Djokovic could skip French Open, Wimbledon

 “I understand the consequences of my decision,” Djokovic said.
 “I understand that not being vaccinated today, you know, I am unable to travel to most of the tournaments at the moment.”

-The 34-year-old Serb said he is not opposed to vaccinations but believes in “the freedom to choose what you put into your body.
-And, for me, that is essential.”

-“I am trying to be in tune with my body as much as I possibly can,” he said, adding that he has always been careful about everything he ingests.
-“Based on all the information that I got, I decided not to take the vaccine, as of today.”

-Asked if he would be prepared to miss the French Open in May, he said: “That is the price that I am willing to pay.”
+Asked if he would be prepared to miss the French Open in May, he repeated: “That is the price that I am willing to pay.”

 Also asked if would be ready to skip Wimbledon, he added: “Yes.”